TFT LCD: History

-In February 1957, John Wallmark of RCA filed a patent for a thin film MOSFET.
+In February 1957, John Wallmark of RCA filed a patent application for a thin film MOSFET.
 Paul K. Weimer, also of RCA, implemented Wallmark's ideas and developed the thin-film transistor (TFT) in 1962, a type of MOSFET distinct from the standard bulk MOSFET.
 It was made with thin films of cadmium selenide and cadmium sulfide.

 The idea of a TFT-based liquid-crystal display (LCD) was conceived by Bernard Lechner of RCA Laboratories in 1968.
 In 1971, Lechner, F. J. Marlowe, E. O. Nester and J. Tults demonstrated a 2-by-18 matrix display driven by a hybrid circuit using the dynamic scattering mode of LCDs.
 In 1973, T. Peter Brody, J. A. Asars and G. D. Dixon at Westinghouse Research Laboratories developed a CdSe (cadmium selenide) TFT, which they used to demonstrate the first CdSe thin-film-transistor liquid-crystal display (TFT LCD).
 Brody and Fang-Chen Luo demonstrated the first flat active-matrix liquid-crystal display (AM LCD) using CdSe TFTs in 1974, and then Brody coined the term "active matrix" in 1975.

 By 2013, most modern high-resolution and high-quality electronic visual display devices used TFT-based active matrix displays.

-As of 2024, TFT LCD displays are still dominant, but compete with OLED for high brightness and high resolution displays, and compete with electronic paper for low power displays.
+As of 2024, TFT LCDs are still dominant, but compete with OLED for high brightness and high resolution displays, and compete with electronic paper for low power displays.